paypal/InnerSourceCommons/events/isc-fall-2018.md

 ### Call For Presentations

-See the [Call For Presentations for the 2018 Fall Summit](/InnerSourceCommons/events/isc-fall-2018-cfp), which will be open through <b>June 2018</b>.
+See the [Call For Presentations for the 2018 Fall Summit](/InnerSourceCommons/events/isc-fall-2018-cfp), which will be open through <b>July 2018</b>.

 ### Registration is Now Open!